 There are many reasons to monitor your heart rate.
-But the old fashioned way, using a chest strap, can feel clunky and cumbersome.
-Not only are they more uncomfortable to wear for long periods, but they can be finicky to adjust and get fitted correctly.
+Chest straps are the gold-standard, but they can feel clunky and cumbersome.
+Over time, they can be uncomfortable.
+And the fit can be finicky to adjust.

 Thankfully, there are lots of heart rate monitors without chest straps.
-These are usually wrist-worn fitness watches that track heart rate through your wrist.
+Most of these are worn on the wrist, and many are part of full-featured fitness watches.
 A sensor on the back of the tracker presses against your skin and uses pulses of light to determine your heart rate.

 While we review a few that only track heart rate, many also perform double-duty by monitoring steps, sleep, and various fitness goals.
 Some, like the Apple Watch, blend in with your phone for a unique experience.
 Others, like Garmin’s GPS watches, can be used for walking, running, and cycling.